Jorge Polanco Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks first in MLB with a collective 10.2 strikeouts per nine innings.

-- The White Sox's 5.96 team ERA ranks 29th among all MLB pitching staffs.
+- The White Sox's 5.80 team ERA ranks 29th across all MLB pitching staffs.

-- The White Sox surrender the second-most home runs in baseball (48 total, 1.7 per game).
+- White Sox pitchers combine to surrender 49 total home runs at a rate of 1.6 per game (second-most in baseball).

-- Kopech makes the start for the White Sox, his sixth of the season.
-He is 0-3 with a 7.01 ERA and 27 strikeouts in 25 2/3 innings pitched.
+- Cease (2-1 with a 4.15 ERA and 37 strikeouts in 30 1/3 innings pitched) makes the start for the White Sox, his seventh of the season.

-- In his last appearance on Wednesday against the Toronto Blue Jays, the right-hander tossed five innings, giving up four earned runs while surrendering six hits.
+- The righty's last time out came on Thursday against the Tampa Bay Rays, when he went four innings, surrendering six earned runs while allowing nine hits.

-- The 27-year-old has amassed an ERA of 7.01, with 9.5 strikeouts per nine innings, in five games this season.
-Opponents have a .280 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.